 8. Following Top Pinterest Bloggers On Their Email List

-This is why subscribing to the email lists of Pinterest savvy bloggers.
-Can get you some insider knowledge about any Pinterest updates or changes in 2021.
+This is why subscribing to the email lists of Pinterest savvy bloggers can get you some insider knowledge about any Pinterest changes.
+As and when they happen.

 Some of the best Pinterest marketing tips.
 Especially for any new Pinterest updates come from bloggers like: